Skip to main content

 An Australian mining equipment manufacturer is approached by an Iranian mining company to provide specialised equipment for use in an Iranian coal mine.
 The equipment is made from particularly strong and high grade materials, to withstand harsh mining environments and give it greater precision.
 The Australian company is aware that this means some of their products have dual uses, both in the mining sector, as well as in defence applications.
 They check the various Iran sanctions lists, and their equipment does not appear.
 However, similar goods are on the Defence and Strategic Goods List, and they don’t know if this also applies to their goods.
 They have checked the Consolidated List, and found that the names of everyone they are dealing with in Iran do not appear.

-What the Australian company should do: The Australian company should seek an in principle assessment from the Australian Sanctions Office, to determine whether their goods require a sanctions permit.
+What the Australian company should do: The Australian company should contact the Australian Sanctions Office, to determine whether their goods require a sanctions permit.
 Even though the goods are intended for use in the mining industry, they may also be able to be repurposed for weapons development, or fit within the definition of arms or related materiel.
 Australian sanctions laws in relation to Iran restrict exports of goods that could assist Iran in developing a nuclear weapons capability, as well as arms and related materiel.
 The Australian Sanctions Office will consult with relevant technical specialists to identify alternative uses of the goods, as well as the risk that they may be repurposed.
 The Australian company may also need to engage with Defence Export Controls to seek additional export permits.

 Iran Sanctions Regime: Case Study 2